-The Festival at Sandpoint announced its star-studded 2018 lineup, ringing in its 36th year with two weekends of rock, pop, folk and bluegrass at Sandpoint's War Memorial Field in August.
+The Festival at Sandpoint has a star-studded 2019 lineup, ringing in its 37th year with two weekends of rock, pop, folk and bluegrass at Sandpoint's War Memorial Field in August.

 Aug.
 2 — Big Head Todd & the Monsters